-There are 99 problems but your glutes and hamstrings shouldn’t be one!
+There are 99 problems but a glutes and hamstrings home workout shouldn’t be one!
 Here’s an effective workout you can do with just one dumbbell.
 Case in point that you can indeed get in a great home workout, without forking out a ton on equipment.
 Let’s dive right in.

 Home workout structure

 If you’re training with limited equipment or loading options then some of your usual rules have to go out the window.
 Where before you’ll have started with big hitters (deadlift and squat variations, heavy bridges etc.), you now need to rethink that idea and start with more isolation-type exercises and those that don’t require much weight.
 If you don’t then you’ll end up doing tons of reps with weights that are too light.

 Starting a glutes and hamstrings home workout with exercises that are a more targeted will help pre-fatigue your glutes and hamstrings.
 It’ll also help increase muscle awareness so when you go to your compound exercises you’re getting more out of them with less weight – you’re able to work that muscle harder because you’ve previously “found” it.